 - Commercial-Off-The-Shelf (COTS) solution

-- Redisplay technology agnostic (Citrix, Microsoft, Virtual Bridges, VMware); supports numerous peripherals
+- Redisplay technology agnostic (Citrix, Microsoft, VMware)

 - Supports Suite B cryptographic algorithms for all encrypted communications on the client network

 Forcepoint Trusted Thin Client Distribution Console Spanning

 Download the Forcepoint Trusted Thin Client Datasheet (.PDF)